Don't let the extreme heat melt your chances of success. Fishing is still as good as ever, just use these simple strategies.

 The seasonal changes in the prairie marsh are like a pendulum, swinging back and forth.
 To appreciate winter, you must sweat through summer.
 To welcome summer you must freeze through winter.

-August is here.
-Louisiana is experiencing the hottest days of the summer, colloquially known amongst natives as the "dog days of summer."
+And summer is here.
+Louisiana is experiencing the hottest days of the year, colloquially known amongst natives as the "dog days of summer."
 We are nearing the end of the pendulum's swing and it won't be long before the winds shift, the fish move and the landscapes change.

-But for now, it is still August and the current conditions present obstacles to good fishing.
-Here is how you should be catching specks and reds during the dog days of summer.
+These sweltering conditions present obstacles to good fishing.
+Here is how you should be catching specks and reds during the dog days of summer:

 Catching Specks and Reds during the Dog Days of Summer